Samantha De Reviziis: Recognition and awards

 In November 2012, De Reviziis was awarded best designer by the IFF at the IHT International Herald Tribune's Luxury Business Conference.

-In 2014, Russian magazine, Spletnik Russia, wrote a feature about De Reviziis and her career in the fur sector.
+In 2014, Russian magazine, 3a feature about De Reviziis and her career in the fur sector.

 In 2016, De Reviziis’ Welovefur blog was studied at MBA as case history which coincided with her move to Qatar and the growth of her personal brand in the region, where she is considered to be an ‘It Girl’ as well as an entrepreneur.

 In 2016, the oldest furrier in America, Richard Swartz, dedicated a book to the fur sector, entitled "To Fur With Love", which featured Samantha De Reviziis on the cover and included a chapter dedicated to her work in the fur industry.

 In 2019 Vogue Italia selected De Reviziis as a judge for their Remix Contest, as Expert Of Fur Sustainability alongside Vogue Italia's deputy director and head of Vogue Talents Sara Sozzani Maino; Italian designer Gabriele Colangelo; and Filipino fashion influencer Bryanboy.